 Testing how your workload runs in the cloud is the next important step in the migration.
 Here you should build a proof-of-concept model that allows you to see what the real costs of operating the cloud are and validate that the workload performance is acceptable in a test environment.
-This testing is to plan for the correct number of services you require to run efficiently, also known as "tuning."
+This testing is to plan for the correct amount of services you require to run efficiently, also known as "tuning."

-It is outside the scope of this handbook to detail the exact differences between all of the storage formats, compute types, databases, and networking services that the different cloud service providers make available, but it is important that you are aware of these differences.
-Azure has a handy guide to recognizing the differences between their services and those on AWS that gives some idea of what is available as you begin your research.
-While Azure doesn't currently have a similar asset to compare its services to Google Cloud, you can find one here.
+It is outside the scope of this handbook to detail the exact differences between all of the storage formats, compute types, databases, and networking services available on Google Cloud, but it is important that you are aware of them before you start your migration planning.
 Understanding what your provider offers makes it clear whether or not your existing solution is integrable or upgradable in these regards.
+You can find a full list of the cloud products available from Google Cloud here.

 Security is another concern to address during the testing process.
 It isn't easy for many enterprise companies to accept that their infrastructure partially or even entirely exists under the control of some other company.
 There should be no gap between the level of security that you currently use and the security you need to set up in the cloud.
-If anything, the migration should be a chance to increase your security levels by considering additional security tools such as Azure's network security groups.
+If anything, the migration should be a chance to increase your security levels by considering additional security tools such as Google Virtual Private Cloud.